 Finally after two and a half to three hours, your speaker will completely recharge.
 Then, you’ll have music again for up to twelve hours (about), before you must charge it anew.

-How to Charge JBL Flip 6 Wireless Speaker
+How to Charge JBL Flip 6: Steps to Take

 1. Choose Right Size Charger

-We suggest that the power supply you use to charge this speaker should be able deliver 15 watts (5 volts at 3 amps) to get the quickest charging times.
-Now for the absolute fastest charging, we recommend using a USB-C power supply, or one that supports USB PD or QC 3.0.
-Furthermore, to avoid having to get a cord with different ends than then one that comes with the speaker, pick a charger with a female USB-A output port.
-But unless the one you choose has QC 3.0 capability, it won’t charge your speaker the quickest.
+We suggest a charger that can deliver at least 15 watts (5 volts at 3 amps).
+Such a beast gives the quickest charging times.
+Now to get that fastest charging, use a USB-C power supply.
+Or use one that supports USB PD or QC 3.0.
+Furthermore, to use the cord that comes with the speaker, pick a USB-A charger.
+But unless the one you choose has QC 3.0 capability, it won’t charge the fastest in that case.

 For this demo, we use the Key Power charger station, along with a USB-C to USB-C cable.